YikaiQian/SEP-Mobile_Event_App/README.md

 ## Currently Working On
 Welcome for advice or feedback on this project.
 Leave messages in the repo or reach out to me by other means.
-- Comments
-- Web server API and Admins side
+- Web server and Admins side

 ## Update History
+- Add comments: 7.21

 - UI update: 7.20
   - Redesign the UI of 'general event info' page using `NestedScrollView`.
   Contents of event info are added to the fragment programmatically since the number of weeks and